ThePoShWolf/Modrify/README.md

 If you are the coding type, please feel free to fork, commit changes, and submit a PR.

-### Building PSMutagen
+### Building Modrify

-Building PSMutagen requires .NET 7 and PowerShell 7.3+ with the `InvokeBuild` module installed.
+Building Modrify requires .NET 7 and PowerShell 7.3+ with the `InvokeBuild` module installed.
 All other dependencies should be automatically resolved.

 In the root of the repository, run: